bukupedia/random-notes/_posts/2025-01-23-markdown-basics.md

 #### Bulleted Lists

-Bulleted lists work like numbered lists, but you use the asterisk character, a space, and no period.
+Bulleted lists work like numbered lists, but you use the asterisk character or hyphens, a space, and no period.

 * Item One
 * Item Two
+- Item Three
+- Item Four

 You can nest bulleted items too.
 We just indent our item below another item like we did with our numbered list.